 Professional highlights: Working with David Byrne at opening night of Celebrate Brooklyn in front of 27,000 people in Prospect Park and launching the Brooklyn Bridge Park Celebrate Brooklyn! dance party series.

 While growing up wanting to rescue monkeys from poachers in Central Africa, Lynn was inevitably headed for a career in the arts.
 After studying Musicology at the University of Amsterdam, Lynn started working as a freelance producer in the Netherlands.
 She has worked in theater, music, film and visual arts as a producer, programmer, set dresser and director’s assistant.
 She has worked in the Netherlands, Australia, the United States and other places around the world.
 After moving to New York, Lynn joined THE OFFICE in March 2016.
 Since then, Lynn has worked intensively on many projects, including as a producer on Bangsokol: A Requiem for Cambodia and William Kentridge's The Head & the Load, Triumphs and Laments and Refuse the Hour, and as print trafficker at the Margaret Mead Film Festival.
 Besides her work at THE OFFICE, she occasionally creates soundtracks, plays Zimbabwean mbira, and travels back to Amsterdam regularly.

 Professional highlight: Being in the rehearsal room when Philip Miller & Thuthuka Sibisi’s breathtaking music for Triumphs and Laments was played live for the first time.

-Before joining THE OFFICE team in September 2016, Noah studied English Literature and Religion at Williams College, with an emphasis on critical theory and film.
+Before joining THE OFFICE team in April 2016, Noah studied English Literature and Religion at Williams College, with an emphasis on critical theory and film.
 Since graduating, Noah has worked in film production, international film distribution strategy, and as an associate with Catapult Film Fund, for whom he still serves as a program advisor.
 He has served on programming committees for Rooftop Films, Hamptons International Film Festival, and DOC NYC, and served as an application evaluator for Fork Films.
 At THE OFFICE, Noah produced the feature documentary MUSEUM TOWN, programs High Mud Comedy Festival at MASS MoCA, produced the US Tour of Carrie Mae Weems’ PAST TENSE, and consults across programming in film, theater, and dance.
 He mostly watches movies, but enjoys reading a good memoir in his down time.